 What Is Ford Co-Pilot360, and How Does It Work?

-Ford Co-Pilot360 is Ford’s driver-assistance technology package designed to help you feel more in control behind the wheel while driving around Oracle.
-These systems use advanced radar, cameras, and optical sensors to monitor the area around your vehicle for potential hazards.
-When a possible issue is detected, the system can alert you with visual and audio cues.
-In certain situations, it can also provide emergency braking or gentle steering support to help reduce the impact of or avoid a collision.
+Ford Co-Pilot360 is Ford's driver assistance technology package designed to help you feel more in control behind the wheel while driving the streets of Oracle.
+These systems use advanced radar, cameras, and optical sensors to scan around your vehicle for potential hazards.
+When a system detects a possible problem, it alerts you with visual and audio cues to help you react.
+In certain circumstances, these systems can provide emergency braking and steering support to help you mitigate or avoid a potential accident.

 Blind Spot Information System (BLIS) With Cross-Traffic Alert